 106. Court orders as to entries in register

-(1) A Judge of the Supreme Court may order the Registrar to make an entry in a register under the Births, Deaths and Marriages Registration Act 1998 in relation to the acquisition of an assumed identity under an assumed identity approval.
+(1) A judge of the Supreme Court may order the Registrar to make an entry in a register under the Births, Deaths and Marriages Registration Act 1998 in relation to the acquisition of an assumed identity under an assumed identity approval.

-(2) The Judge may make the order —
+(2) The judge may make the order —

 (a) on application of the Commission; and